Nov 10/24 thoughts on the local food industry:

 ride through all the seasons.

-What I have realized is that the true sustaibaility is going to be all the small businesses doing it collectively in a big way.
+What I have realized is that the true sustainability is going to be many of the small businesses doing it collectively in a big way.

 I think it is more powerful to stay relatively small as businesses but show up in numbers all over the place.